DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/README.md

 GDEMU.INI
 ```

-At the terminal, we'll execute `gdemu_to_mode.exe` to begin conversion.
+Next, we'll drag our SD card onto `gdemu_to_mode.exe` to begin processing the SD card.

 ```